hannotify/pattern-matching-small-enhancement-or-major-feature/sections/b-wrap-up.md

 ## Major Feature <!-- .element: class="stroke" -->

 note:
-And that is why I think pattern matching is not a Small Enhancement, but a Major Feature.
+And that is why we think pattern matching is not a Small Enhancement, but a Major Feature.

 ---